epw/consensus/consensus_voices.md

 A Mage’s particular beliefs are summed up in their Paradigm.
 This describes what it is they believe that is different enough from the usual world that when acted on, the Mage produces magic.
 It suggests what they are generally capable of, what they are particularly good at, and what they think is impossible, whether for just themselves or for anybody.
 Understanding the depths of their own Paradigm is an important part of the journey for any Mage, and understanding the Paradigms of other Mages around them is key to successfully working together (as well as to not have a disastrous clash of worldviews).

+\end{Narrator}

+\begin{Player}

+This may sound like a lot to figure out when you don't even know the first thing about your character.
+You'll have help figuring out your character's paradigm as you make your character during the first session.
+There are also game rules assosciated with it, and you can see the {{linkMagic Chapter}} for more about those and about paradigms in general.

+\end{Player}

+\begin{MC}

+Unlike the stats, you need to understand the character's paradigms deeply.
+You'll ask probing questions to help the players understand them, and you'll need to keep a sharp eye on Mages trying to do things that their paradigm forbids.
+Neither you nor the other players need to have exhaustively explored and understood a Mage's paradigm to start out; a large part of playing the game is doing that exploration and learning exactly what a Mage's paradigm means for them.

 See the {{linkMagic Chapter}} for more on Paradigms.

+\end{MC}

 ### Hardship Breeds Revelation

+\begin{Narrator}

 Beliefs can be made stronger by being challenged, just like people.
 Very few people who lead an easy, charmed, unchallenged life develop the beliefs that are strong enough to transform them into a Mage.
 But, once they do Awaken, coming to understand their abilities, their story is just getting started.
 Difficulties remain, whether things they couldn’t shake from their past or new problems brought on by magic.
 The life of a Mage is never an easy one.